Do Money Trees Like Coffee Grounds? (+How To Use It Correctly)

 How to correct soil acidity?

-If you think your money tree is facing issues due to increasing soil acidity, you can take specific steps to fix it for your plant.
+If your money tree faces issues due to increasing soil acidity, you can take specific steps to fix it for your plant.Â

 - Repot your money tree using well-draining soil and a pot with proper working drainage holes.

-- Keep checking the soil pH level to ensure that it doesn’t become too acidic for your money tree.
+- Keep checking the soil pH level to ensure it doesn’t become too acidic for your money tree.

 - Use alkaline water drops to reduce the soil’s acidity in case you don’t want to report your plant.